GCTC-NTGC/gc-digital-talent/documentation/style-guide.md

 ### Sections

 Section components are containers for breaking large pages into smaller pieces.
-They are named with the **Section** suffix, like `AboutMeSection`.
+They are named with the **Section** suffix, like `AboutSection`.

 # GraphQL